 Our understanding of voice assistants or voice-based products is typically limited to Siri, Alexa or Google Assistant style general-purpose Assistants.
 The reality is there's a bigger picture out there that many of us are not familiar with.
-In this blog, we will present you a more holistic picture of Voice Assistants.
+In this blog, we will present you with a more holistic view of Voice Assistants.

 We will leave the chatbots and Image-based assistant to other experts.
 Let's get back to Voice assistants.

-Voice Assistant is a virtual assistant that uses speech recognition, natural language processing and speech synthesis to take actions to help its users.
+A Voice Assistant is a virtual assistant that uses speech recognition, natural language processing and speech synthesis to take actions to help its users.

 Every voice solution is not a voice assistant, but every voice assistant is a voice solution.
 To be called Voice Assistants, a voice solution needs to match these conditions:

 Voice assistant integration has taken two different routes - one is on the smartphone, and the other is on smart speakers (and other connected devices).
 Apple, Google and Amazon have been focused on making their Voice Assistants ubiquitous through general-purpose assistants.

 Amazon had an early mover advantage in the world of smart speakers where they were almost two years ahead of Google and found success with Alexa in Echo devices.

-We don't want to bore you with the history stuff.
-We could have written a bunch of paragraphs going into details of what happened when, but it's best if we just give you a quick graphical snapshot with this fantastic timeline created by our friends at voicebot.ai.
+We don't want to bore you with all the history stuff.
+We could have written a bunch of paragraphs going into details of what happened when, but it's best if we give you a quick graphical snapshot with this fantastic timeline created by our friends at voicebot.ai.

-The voice assistant journey can be broken down into two phases:
+The voice assistant journey can be broken down into two phases::

-Phase 2 is about voice becoming a pervasive interaction mode that has more capabilities and is used more frequently on more devices, apps and in different contexts.
+Phase 2 is about voice becoming a pervasive interaction mode with more capabilities which is used more frequently on more devices, in apps, and in different contexts.